membraneframework/membrane_tutorials/videoroom/4_CreatingServersCommunicationChannels.md

 ```

 What happens here?
 Well, it is just a definition of our custom Phoenix socket.
 Starting from the top, we are:
-<<<<<<< HEAD

-- saying, that this module is a `Phoenix.Socket` and we want to be able to override Phoenix's socket functions (['use' documentation](https://elixir-lang.org/getting-started/alias-require-and-import.html#use)) - `use Phoenix.Socket`
-- # declaring our channel - `channel("room:*", VideoRoomWeb.PeerChannel)` .
-We are saying, that all messages pointing to `"room:*"` topic should be directed to `VideoRoomWeb.PeerChannel` module (no worries, we will declare this module later).
-Notice the use of a wildcard sign `*` in the definition - effectively speaking, we will be heading all requests whose topic start with `"room:"` to the aforementioned channel - that is, both the message with "room:WhereTheHellAmI" topic and "room:WhatANiceCosyRoom" topic will be directed to `VideoRoomWeb.PeerChannel` (what's more, we will be able to recover the part of the message hidden by a wildcard sign so that we will be able to distinguish between room names!)

-  > > > > > > > main

 - saying, that this module is a `Phoenix.Socket` and we want to be able to override Phoenix's socket functions (['use' documentation](https://elixir-lang.org/getting-started/alias-require-and-import.html#use)) - `use Phoenix.Socket`
 - declaring our channel - `channel("room:*", VideoRoomWeb.PeerChannel)` .
 We are saying, that all messages pointing to `"room:*"` topic should be directed to `VideoRoomWeb.PeerChannel` module (no worries, we will declare this module later).
 Notice the use of a wildcard sign `*` in the definition - effectively speaking, we will be heading all requests whose topic start with `"room:"` to the aforementioned channel - that is, both the message with "room:WhereTheHellAmI" topic and "room:WhatANiceCosyRoom" topic will be directed to `VideoRoomWeb.PeerChannel` (what's more, we will be able to recover the part of the message hidden by a wildcard sign so that we will be able to distinguish between room names!)